 How much will the project cost, and what projects will be included in the Energy Vision 2020 initiative?

 The $3.5 billion investment includes repowering the existing company-owned wind fleet by 2020 with longer blades and newer technology to increase energy production and extend the life of the projects.
-There will also be at least 1,100 megawatts of new wind by 2020, likely in Wyoming, as well as the construction of a new 140-mile, 500-kilovolt Gateway West transmission segment by the year 2020.
+There will also be over 1,300 megawatts of new wind by 2020, likely in Wyoming, as well as the construction of a new 140-mile, 500-kilovolt Gateway West transmission segment by the year 2020.

 Why are you doing this project now?